-Da Nang to Hoi An – Experience beauty and a feast
+Danang to Hoi An: experience beauty and a feast

-If you’re looking for a holiday that is jam packed with culture, cuisine and couture, but above all is unashamedly Instagrammable then you’ve found the right places.
-The city of Hoi An is tailormade for fashionistas wanting fitted fashion in the fabric of their choice and just down the road neighbouring Da Nang offers unspoilt stretches of white sandy beaches.
-And all of this is just a 2 hours and 30 minute flight away with AirAsia.
+If you’re looking for a holiday that is jam packed with culture, cuisine and couture, but above all is unashamedly instagrammable then you’ve found the right places.
+The city of Hoi An is tailor made for fashionistas wanting fitted fashion in the fabric of their choice and just down the road neighbouring Da Nang offers unspoilt stretches of white sandy beaches.
+And all of this is just a 2.5 hours flight away with Air Asia.

 We couldn’t decide whether to stay in Da Nang and have a beach based holiday or opt for Hoi An with its heritage – and let’s be honest, shopping opportunities.
 Both places appealed to different members of our family for different reasons, so in the end we decided to stay in both places for three days each.

-Things to do Da Nang
+Things to do in Da Nang

 On your way into Da Nang you can’t fail to notice the eye catching Dragon bridge.
 Apparently it breathes fire and water each Saturday and Sunday night at 9pm.
 Sadly, we weren’t in town to marvel at the spectacle, so I can’t tell you whether a trip to experience this would be a roaring success.